alexrvandam/DINOSAR_v2/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.x-red.svg)](https://pytorch.org/)

-**DINOSAR v2** (**DI**NO-based **N**eural **O**ntology for **S**pecimen **A**nalysis and **R**ecognition, version 2) is a multi-modal, Bayesian framework for automated species delimitation in hyperdiverse insect taxa.
+**DINOSAR v2** (**DINO**v3 **S**pecies **A**uto **R**ecovery version 2) is a multi-modal, Bayesian framework for automated species delimitation in hyperdiverse insect taxa.
 It fuses three independent evidence streams — vision embeddings, morphological measurements, and DNA barcodes — into a unified adaptive Bayesian classifier that scales to dark taxa with few labelled specimens.

-DINOSAR v2 was developed at the **Museum für Naturkunde Berlin (MfN)** within the Centre for Integrative Biodiversity Discovery as part of the **TECTAX** (Taxonomic Expert Collection for Taxonomic AI eXploration) initiative, and is designed to work hand-in-hand with the [Descriptron annotation platform](https://github.com/alexrvandam/Descriptron).
+DINOSAR v2 was developed at the **Museum für Naturkunde Berlin (MfN)** within the Centre for Integrative Biodiversity Discovery as part of and designed to work hand-in-hand with the [Descriptron annotation platform](https://github.com/alexrvandam/Descriptron).

 ---